ron-liu/qantas-code-challenge/README.md

 - `graphql-codegen` for generating types from graphql queries
 - `apollo-client` for fetching data from the mocked graphql server
 - `chakra-ui` for styling
+- Use `flex` to layout the page, and use `grid` to display the hotel data
 - `prettier` and `eslint` for code formatting and linting

 ## Tasks